MohamedSelimMah/Trojan_Calculator_Simulator/README.md

 ## 📖 Overview

-**Trojan Calculator Simulator v1.0** is an interactive educational tool that demonstrates Trojan horse principles through a functional GUI calculator.
-This version focuses on basic arithmetic operations paired with simulated benign malicious activity, providing a risk-free environment to learn cybersecurity fundamentals.
+**Trojan Calculator Simulator v1.5** is an enhanced version of the interactive educational tool that demonstrates Trojan horse principles through a functional GUI calculator.
+This version introduces more realistic "malicious" behavior simulations, such as file persistence and reboot detection, offering a better learning experience for cybersecurity fundamentals.

 **Disclaimer**:
 ⚠️ **This is a controlled simulation** containing zero actual malicious code.
 All "malicious" actions are fake file operations that leave your system completely unharmed.

 ---

-## 🎯 Key Features (v1.0)
+## 🎯 Key Features (v1.5)

 ### Calculator Core
 - **Basic Operations**: Addition, Subtraction, Multiplication, Division